 Daniel Pink's 2005 bestseller A Whole New Mind changed the way business leaders thought about the future.
 His futurist thinking of six years ago presciently describes the current economic transition the U.S. is facing.
 He also gave business strategists a vocabulary to discuss the emerging conceptual economy, and he inspired young business minds to focus less on traditional and easily outsourced MBA studies and focus more on deeper problem-solving business pursuits.
-Most importantly, he highlighted our firm, Animators at Law, as an example of one of those companies already living in the conceptual economy.
+Most importantly, he highlighted our firm, Animators at Law (now A2L Consulting), as an example of one of those companies already living in the conceptual economy.

 It was a great honor to have been noticed by Dan Pink.
 He has firmly established himself as one of the top business thinkers in the world.
 His book has now been translated into 20 languages, he appears regularly on morning and daytime talk shows and his TED Talks are legendary in business circles.